tomalrussell/nismod_teaching_kit/docs/lecture_02/Lecture_2.2.md

----
-title: Mini-Lecture 2.2 -- Developing mitigation targets within Nationally Determined Contributions (NDCs)
+# Mini-Lecture 2.2 -- Developing mitigation targets within Nationally Determined Contributions (NDCs)
-keywords:
--   Mitigation targets
--   Nationally Determined Contributions
--   Paris Agreement
-authors:
--   Sapphire Vital
----

 This mini-lecture delves deeper into understanding Nationally Determined Contributions (NDCs) by taking a closer look at the NDCs' requirements